Last Updated on

 Don’t relegate your pickled ginger to Asian dishes, it pairs beautifully with roasted beets and fresh oranges in this composed salad, which also features blackberries and toasted macadamia nuts.

 It takes at least an hour to roast the beets, but that is non-active prep time as they say.
 The orange chive dressing whips up quickly.
 The work here really is just in the composition.
 We’re not frou frou types here at not not, but if you are so inclined here’s a good opportunity to create orange twirls or beet roses.
-Alternatively, take things over to the dark side, with a beet skull and maybe some pickled ginger brains?

 Lastly, don’t waste those beet tops!
 It’s best to eat them when the beets are fresh so if you’re buying beets for this recipe, make the Fried Beet Top Salad with Honey Lemon Queso Freso Dressing first and then make this one.

 Note: You can roast the beets ahead of time and keep them in the fridge until ready to make the salad.

 - 4 small to medium sized beets (cleaned, trimmed, etc., do I need to tell you this?)